GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: GesGPT

-According to Kendon's research \cite{kendon1980gesticulation}, a gesture can be divided into five stages in the temporal dimension, namely rest position, preparation, stroke, hold, and retraction.
-Based on this, we define the basic unit in the gesture dictionary as a gesture with the aforementioned initial and final stages.
-Specifically, a gesture in the dictionary starts from a rest position, goes through a series of hand movements, and ends at the rest position, as illustrated in \ref{fig:3}.
+According to Kendon's research \cite{35}, a gesture can be divided into five stages in the temporal dimension, namely rest position, preparation, stroke, hold, and retraction.
+Based on this, we define the basic unit in the gesture lexicon as a gesture with the aforementioned initial and final stages.
+Specifically, a gesture in the lexicon starts from a rest position, goes through a series of hand movements, and ends at the rest position, as illustrated in Fig.3.

-To obtain professional-level gestures, we collected a substantial number of videos of speakers from the internet, mainly including speeches by professional hosts who used professional gestures to enhance expression, totaling approximately 20.4 hours.
-Using open-source tools, we extracted audio, text, and human body landmarks, forming the ZHUBO dataset.
-Next, we applied a gesture unit detection algorithm to extract gesture units from the ZHUBO dataset based on variations in the positions of upper body landmarks, resulting in a collection of professional gesture units.
-Finally, we used motion capture equipment to re-capture a professional gesture unit set.
-Each gesture was recorded in three versions lasting 3, 6, and 9 seconds, resulting in high-quality three-dimensional gesture units.
+\textbf{Gesture Clips:} The deep learning-based methods are trained in an end-to-end manner and do not consider the completeness of generated gestures, as mentioned above, particularly in terms of complete stages.
+However, complete gestures have the potential to enhance the professional and detailed auxiliary expressive effect.
+To address this, GesGPT model generates gestures with complete stages and professionalism.
+We primarily extract gesture clips through two approaches: utilizing a publicly available dataset BEAT \cite{36} and collecting the ZHUBO dataset obtained from internet videos.
+The specific introduction of these datasets will be presented in Section 4.